Self-help App for young girls

 I added a progress tracking feature that lets users select topics they want to learn more about and visually see their knowledge grow.
 This creates a sense of progress, control, and motivation to keep going.

-In the Exercises section, users can access all activities from the original app, along with several new ones.
-The main page follows the same news feed-style layout as the Library, making it easy to scroll through and explore exercises based on relevance and interest.
+The Exercises section offers access to all activities from the original app, alongside a range of newly added ones.
+It uses the same scrollable news feed–style layout as the Library, making it easy for users to browse based on interest, relevance, or mood.

 Navigation: